hboetes/mg/README.md

 glibc does not really support static binaries. https://www.musl-libc.org/ does not have this problem.

-To make building static binaries more easy check the mg-static directory, there is a script which can build static binaries with support of podman and buildah.
+To make building static binaries more easy, check the mg-static directory, there is a script which can build static binaries with support of podman and buildah.

 ## USING CVS

-This code is the cvs checkout from the OpenBSD project so if you install cvs you can see what I changed to port mg.
+This code is the cvs checkout from the OpenBSD project, so if you install cvs you can see what I changed to port mg.
 Like this:

 ```